sarvesh-06789/UI-UX-Experiment2/README.md

 # UI-UX-Experiment2

+## Aim:
+To design responsive mobile and web layouts for an existing digital product by applying Gestalt principles, UI patterns, usability guidelines, and branding techniques — ensuring a cohesive and user-centered experience.

+## Algorithm:
+a.
+Applying Gestalt Principles

+Gestalt principles help users perceive order and clarity in design.
+Here’s how to apply them:

+Proximity

+Group related elements (e.g., navigation links, product info) close together.

+In mobile: Keep navigation compact at the bottom.

+In web: Use grouped menu categories at the top.

+Similarity

+Use consistent button shapes, colors, and typography to signal similar actions.

+Example: All call-to-action (CTA) buttons in the same bold color.

+Figure-Ground

+Ensure important content (product, form, call-to-action) stands out against background.

+Example: Light background with dark text, or card-style product displays.

+Continuity

 Arrange elements along straight lines or smooth curves to guide the eye naturally.

 Example: Product details flowing from image → description → price → CTA.